nothinglabs/openmelt2/antweight_reference_platform/readme.md

 ## 3d Printing Notes
 The test build of the robot is printed in PLA with 100% infill.

-Using a high shell count (5+) may help with strength.
-Avoid using a cooling fan for maximum strength.
+For best strength, use a high shell count (5+) and void using a cooling fan.

 ## General Construction
-The lid is held on with the \#2 screws.
+The lid is held on with \#2 screws.
 They seem to self-tap pretty effectively.

 The accelerometer, motor driver, Arduino and battery are all secured using the double-sided tape.